amos10010/AI-Vocal/Progetto Riconoscimento Vocale AI/document.md

 After we cut some music there was at the beginning of both videos and we get two array that were made up of 15 and 16 minutes.

-Here's the plot of the audios.
+Here's the plot of a portion of the audios.

 ![A slice of the audios](plots/FilesAudio1.jpeg)